 - Deed of Guarantee

-A complete warranty deed involves two parties: the grantor and the grantee.
+A complete deed involves two parties: the grantor and the grantee.
 Both parties can be individual people or entities such as companies.

 However, these parties differ in the following ways: